wesleytian/blog/content/2019/whitney.md

 </div>

 &#42;My recommendations are in parentheses. <br>
 &#42;&#42;The amount of water you bring depends on the mountain water conditions and the time of year.
-Check with the park ranger or with recent hikers through AllTrails or Facebook Groups() to see how much water you should be bringing. <br>
+Check with the park ranger or with recent hikers through [AllTrails](https://www.facebook.com/groups/30962451768/about/) or the [Mt.
+Whitney Facebook Group](https://www.facebook.com/groups/30962451768/about/) to see how much water you should be bringing. <br>

 &#42;&#42;&#42; Bring and drink at your own risk. <br>
 &#42;&#42;&#42;&#42;You will be given one of these for each person in your group when you pick up your permit.

-If you have any additional questions or tips about the hike, feel free to reach out!
+If you have any additional questions or need any tips about the hike, feel free to reach out!

 Lastly, do your research and take everything with a grain of salt.
 Experiences are all very subjective.
 If you want to summit Mount Whitney, start preparing before April of that year since the permit lottery happens during that time.